oopsmonk/documentation/account-module/1.0/tutorials/java/create-plugin.md

 ## IOTA network

-In this tutorial, we connect to a node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).
+In this tutorial, we connect to an IOTA node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).

 ## Step 1.
 Create a plugin that prints events to the console